 System modeling is the first step toward planning and operating a reliable NYS Bulk Power System.
 The development of system modeling data to realistically simulate the operation of resource and transmission facilities is essential for planning and operating studies used to assess electric system reliability.
-To achieve this purpose, the Reliability Rules establish requirements for the development and submission of complete, accurate, and timely data necessary for NYSRC studies for establishing statewide IRM requirements and various NYISO resource and transmission analyses and assessments required by the Reliability Rules.
+To achieve this purpose, the Reliability Rules establish requirements for the development and submission of complete, accurate, and timely data necessary for NYSRC studies for establishing statewide IRM requirements and various NYISO resource and transmission analyses and assessments required by the Reliability Rules and NYISO procedures.

-System modeling data required under this section includes resource capacity verification testing and availability, system data, and load forecasting.
+System modeling data required under this section includes resource capacity verification testing and availability, system data, and load forecasting, and data from disturbance recording devices